 Boise VA Pharmacy Residency Program

-The Pharmacy Department is proud to offer ASHP-accredited PGY1 Pharmacy Residency Program, PGY2 Ambulatory Care, PGY2 Psychiatric Pharmacy, and a 2-year Infectious Diseases Fellowship program (not accredited).
-We specialize in infectious diseases, behavioral health care, complex pain management, virtual primary care, leadership development, quality improvement processes, and inter-professional education and practice.
+The Pharmacy Department is proud to offer ASHP-accredited PGY1 Pharmacy Residency Program, PGY2 Ambulatory Care, and PGY2 Psychiatric Pharmacy.
+In addition to primary care services we offer specialized experiences in infectious diseases, behavioral health care, complex pain management, virtual primary care, leadership development, quality improvement processes, and inter-professional education and practice.
 We hope the Boise VA becomes your first choice for your future training.

 Training Site Overview